Evolution of the Inner Accretion Flow in Swift J1727.8$-$1613 across Intermediate States: Insights from Broadband Spectral and Timing Analysis: Discussions

-We notice that Comptonization by a purely thermal electron population fails to describe the high-energy excess at $\gtrsim100$ keV (see Figure~\ref{fig:res_he_czti}); instead, a hybrid electron distribution is required.
+We observe that Comptonization by a purely thermal electron population fails to account for the high-energy excess at $\gtrsim100$ keV (see Figure~\ref{fig:res_he_czti}); instead, a hybrid electron distribution is required.
 In particular, $\gamma_{\rm {min}} \sim 1.3$, with electron power-law index of $2$, suggests that a significant portion of the high-energy emission arises from inverse Compton scattering of soft photons by the non-thermally distributed electrons.
-This provides strong evidence for a hybrid coronal plasma, where thermal electrons dominate the Comptonized spectrum at low energies, with a non-thermal tail emerging above a certain energy due to the non-thermally populated electrons.
-This hybrid model also favors the scenario where the disk is truncated far away from the ISCO, consistent with the presence of non-thermal particle acceleration within a hot and optically thin inner accretion flow.
+This provides strong evidence for a hybrid coronal plasma, in which thermal electrons dominate the Comptonized spectrum at low energies, with a non-thermal tail emerging above a specific energy due to non-thermal electron populations.
+This hybrid model also favors the scenario in which the disk is truncated far from the ISCO, consistent with non-thermal particle acceleration in a hot, optically thin inner accretion flow.

 Evidence of the possible presence of a hard X-ray tail originating from non-thermal electrons in the LHS of Swift~J1727.8--1613 during the same outburst was previously reported by \cite{Liu2024arXiv240603834L}.
-Their results show that the contribution from the non-thermal electron population was relatively soft with a steeper distribution at the initial phase of the outburst, and the particle acceleration gradually increased as the source was transitioning towards the HIMS during the rising phase.
-This is consistent with our present results, where significant non-thermal particle acceleration is seen in the HIMS.
+Their results show that the contribution from the non-thermal electron population was relatively soft, with a steeper distribution at the initial phase of the outburst.
+That particle acceleration gradually increased as the source transitioned towards the HIMS during the rising phase.
+This is consistent with our current results, which show significant non-thermal particle acceleration in the HIMS.
 Furthermore, hybrid Comptonization with a significant non-thermal electron population with $\gamma_{\rm{min}}~\sim1.3$ and slightly steep electron power-law index of $\sim2.5$ was also reported in the LHS of the bright low-mass BHXRB MAXI~J1820+070 by \cite{Zdziarski2021ApJ...914L...5Z}.
-This detection, along with a substantially truncated accretion disk in the LHS, was further confirmed in the follow-up study including Insight-HXMT data by \cite{Zdziarski2022ApJ...928...11Z}.
+This detection, along with a substantially truncated accretion disk in the LHS, was further confirmed in a follow-up study that included Insight-HXMT data by \citet{Zdziarski2022ApJ...928...11Z}.

 The electron temperature, $kT_{\rm{e}} \sim13-18$ keV, of the hard Comptonizing region, inferred from all three spectral models (M1-M3) in the HIMS, remains low, which could be a consequence of the energy balance within the accretion flow.
 Alternatively, such a low $kT_{\rm e}$ could also result from efficient cooling by synchrotron photons produced by a hybrid electron distribution \citep{Zdziarski2004PThPS.155...99Z, Malzac2009MNRAS.392..570M, Veledina2011ApJ...737L..17V, Zdziarski2021ApJ...914L...5Z}.